anywhichway/hcx/README.md

 There has been limited testing or focus on optimization.

 # Release History (Reverse Chronological Order)

+2020-02-01 v0.0.10 BETA - Fixed issue with remote scripts not getting attributes.

 2020-01-31 v0.0.9 BETA - Runnable templates support the same as executable route destinations added.